SoumyajitGuptaO/HelpDeskhack/README.md

 3. Start the server
    node index.js
 4. Visit http://localhost:8000 in your web browser to access the application

-** Due to some unknown issue the registration is not working on Phone (for deployed website).

 ** To use the features of Admin:

    username: admin

    password: admin